Agiou Georgiou, Kilkis 611 00.

 The bulbs are two or three centimeters long and have diameters between a half and four centimeters.
 They are sometimes standing single, sometimes they form bunches.
 Some are long and slim, some thick, some look like fungi, some like buttons.
 A special form is very common too, where all the bulbus heads have a rim of calcite, thin enough to be translucent.

 The typical colours of the speleothems are dark brown, sometimes a little reddish.
 The brown colors are typical iron oxides for lower temperatures.
 Today clay in Greece looks reddish, which is another iron oxide formed at higher temperatures.
 So the brown colour may be a hint, that the cave corals were formed during cooler times many thousand years ago.

 The cave is maintained by Vassilios Makridis, who is speleologist by heart and loves to share his immense knowledge of Greek caves.
+He has a small private exhibition of minerals and bones from this and other caves.
+He is also quite competent to inform about other show caves of Greece.
 Unfortunately his English is rather bad.
-He has a small private exhibition of minerals and bones from this and other caves.
-He is also able to inform about other show caves of Greece.

 Visitors get a map of the cave and an explanation in different languages, at least Greek, English and German.
-The cave tour is self guided, which means a lot of time to look at the extraordinary speleothems.
+The cave tour is self-guided, which means a lot of time to look at the extraordinary speleothems.
 Some formations are signposted, and Vassilios has a video surveillance system and tells visitors, when they reach the interesting spots.
-A sound systems plays a calm and peaceful music which was much appreciated by our reviewer.
+A sound system plays a calm and peaceful music which was much appreciated by our reviewer.

 Nearby is the Μουσείο Παλαιοντολογίας (Museum of Palaeontology), which is on the second floor of the δημοτικό αναψυκτήριο (municipal cafeteria).
 The permanent exhibition is bilingual, with a life-size hyena model and a speleologist in action, with the cave's famous cave corals and hundreds of fossils.